lmapii/practical-zephyr/04_practice/readme.md

 };
 ```

-The above is an example for the _grouping approach_ for pin control:
+The above is an example of the _grouping approach_ for pin control:

 Pins with common _properties_ are _grouped_ into child nodes with the name `group<m>`.
 E.g., the pins configured in `/pinctrl/uart0_default/group2` all use the `bias-pull-up` property to indicate that pull-up resistors are enabled for all pins in `psels`.
 Notice that the index `m` has nothing to do with the corresponding `pinctrl-<n>` properties of the peripheral node; it is simply used as _group_ index.
 All groups _combined_ contain the complete pin configuration for the state where they're referenced, e.g., _"default"_ or _"sleep"_.